daihocmo/learn-vietnamese/docs/resources.md

 ### Dictionaries

-#### Yomichan
+#### Yomitan
-Yomichan, a browser add-on that allows you to look up Japanese (and Vietnamese) words easily.
+Yomitan, a browser add-on that allows you to look up Japanese (and Vietnamese) words easily.

 - [**※ Yomitan Installation guide for Vietnamese Learning**](yomitan.md) - Learn how to setup the best popup dictionary extension on the web browser.
 - [**※ duykhanh471's dictionary collection**](https://onlyduyy.github.io/viet-yomitan/)